thermosflasche/mdn-webdocs/files/en-us/web/css/css_masking/multiple_masks/index.md

   url(circle.svg) 100px 100px / 50% repeat-x border-box padding-box alpha;
 ```

-The other properties that are very similar are `mask-size` and a `mask-position`.
-If only one pair of `<length-percentage>` values are present, they will set the `mask-position` property, and the `mask-size` will be `auto`.
+If a single pair of `<length-percentage>` values is present, it sets the `mask-position` property, and the `mask-size` will be `auto`.
 If a layer includes both a `mask-size` and a `mask-position`, the `mask-size` property value must come after the `mask-position` property value and the values must be separated by a forward slash (`/`).
 The slash is required even if the `mask-size` is set to a value that is not a valid `mask-position` value.

 ```css example-bad
 mask: url(star.svg) 10px 10px cover;